Car insurance no claim bonus

 - Might prevent you from effectively shopping around or accessing other discounts

-- Limits the range of policy types, options and insurance brands available to you
+- Can limit the range of policy types, options and insurance brands available to you

 - No-claim protection options come at an extra cost

-- Policies that feature a no claim bonus are not necessarily the most cost-effective options
+- Sometimes policies that feature a no claim bonus are not necessarily the most cost-effective options

-- You lose your no claim bonus after going for an extended time without car insurance
+- You can lose your no claim bonus after going for an extended time without car insurance

 Is it worth paying to protect a no claim bonus?